Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

 On the other hand, in the asymptotically dipolar solution, there is no outer disk extending beyond $\rho = d$, but a diverging current density is also present at the `outer' disk edge $\rho = d$.
 The divergence grows inversely with $\sim (d^{2} - \rho^{2})^{3/2}$, faster than the divergence associated with a line current.
 It is unsurprising because $\rho = d$ is a caustic of magnetic field lines, which is visible in Fig.~\ref{fig:1.1b}.
 Consequently, the total current diverges, rendering this solution nonphysical.

 In both cases, the parameter $d$ does not represent an inner disk radius, as in the hyperbolic solution.
-One may redefine the solutions as $\psi^{\prime}=\sgn(z) \psi$, thereby restructuring the disk so that $d$ can be interpreted as an inner disk radius.
-However, this modification introduces magnetic monopoles on the disk, which is undesirable.
+One may redefine the solutions as $\psi^{\prime}=\sgn(z) \psi$, thereby restructuring the disks so that $d$ can be interpreted as the inner disk radius.
+However, this modification introduces magnetic monopoles on the disks, which is undesirable.

-Moreover, in both solutions, the magnetic fields that cross the compact object, surrounded by the disk, non-tangentially intersect its surface twice (except for the last magnetic field touching the object).
-The double crossing of field lines on the surface and the divergence of the current density can be avoided by remodeling the solutions through a translation along the $z$-axis,
+Moreover, in both solutions, the magnetic fields that cross a putative compact object, surrounded by the disk, intersect its surface twice (except for the last magnetic field touching the object).
+The double crossing of field lines on the surface and the divergence of the current density can be avoided in both cases by remodeling each solution.
+In each case, this is done by splitting the solution into northern and southern hemisphere parts and translating these local solutions along the $z$-axis,

-by an amount $z^{\prime}$ greater than the radius of the object, and by gluing the solutions together at $z = 0$.
+by an amount $z^{\prime}$ greater than the radius of the object, and gluing them together at $z = 0$.
 The solutions are still force-free because the flat spacetime stream equation admits translational symmetry along $z$-axis in general.
-However, this construction may not correspond to an exact solution in Kerr spacetime and somewhat artificial, even perturbative solution is still be possible, since the stream equation in Kerr spacetime lacks such translational symmetry.
-If one nevertheless insists on such a solution exists in Kerr spacetime, the field is sourced by a continuous disk extending from the horizon and vanishes at infinity.
-But we only consider in this paper the unmodified solution in which there is a concentration of current in the disk.
+However, this construction may not correspond to an exact solution in Kerr spacetime and is somewhat artificial, even if the perturbative solution is still possible, since the stream equation in Kerr spacetime lacks such translational symmetry.
+If one nevertheless insists that such a solution exists in Kerr spacetime, the field is sourced by a continuous disk that extends from the horizon and vanishes at infinity.
+Thus, in this paper, we exclusively consider the unmodified solution shown in Fig.~\ref{fig:1.1}, which exhibits a concentration of current on the disk.